Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 With v4, the same mechanism is applied to external-style raw ordered trajectory records while tracking source independence.

 With v5, the same mechanism is applied to raw ordered trajectory records generated by a separate generator script.

+With v6, the same mechanism is applied to declared external-source raw ordered trajectory records.

 ---